 Be not afraid of growing slowly, be afraid only of standing still.” -Chinese Proverb

-The path to a Jiu Jitsu black belt is a marathon and not a sprint, one that will 100% be extremely frustrating and challenging at times.
-But there are unbelievable peaks that will greatly outweigh the valleys.
 Let this serve as a reminder to take stock of the incremental improvements you make along the way.
-The ability to do this will keep you motivated and confident through the inevitable plateaus in your training.
+Your ability to do this will keep you motivated, patient, and confident through the inevitable plateaus in your training.

 Should you shout from the mountaintops in jubilation every time you pass a classmate’s guard?
 Of course not.
 But as you drag yourself to the car after managing to push through your first ten minute round, stop and smile in acknowledgment of your achievement.
 The journey will be a much more fulfilling one if you allow yourself these small victories.